 Information Officers (IOs) are responsible for greeting voters and efficient direction of people at the polling station, and providing information to all voters, especially those with special needs.
 The IO is the first election official that voters come in to contact with when they arrive to vote so they must ensure hygiene and measures are being used for directing voters appropriately to the correct polling station and must be able to assist the Presiding Officer.

 Presiding Officers are responsible for conduct in their polling station and must have a good knowledge of the voting procedures.
 As a Presiding Officer you will be responsible for complying with all instructions and ensuring the integrity and secrecy of the ballot.
 You will assign work to the Poll Clerk(s), ensuring the accuracy of the poll and account for all of the ballot papers.
 You will be responsible for collecting and delivering your ballot box and you may have responsibility for ensuring your polling building is open and closed on the day.

 As Poll Clerk you will assist the Presiding Officer to run a polling station.
 You will help to set up polling station equipment, assist in the issue of ballot papers to members of the public, mark the electoral register and assist in the accurate completion of paperwork.

-Polling Station Inspectors undertake a vital role on polling day in ensuring that the poll runs smoothly.
-Similar to the role of polling station staff, you will be on duty for the duration of the polling hours and will be required to visit polling places and carry out inspections/duties as directed by the Returning Officer during polling day.
+Polling Station Inspectors undertake a vital role on polling day in ensuring that the poll runs smoothly and that the addtional hygiene/ security measures are carried out in every polling place.
+Similar to the role of polling station staff, you will be on duty for the duration of the polling hours and will be required to visit polling places and carry out inspections/duties as directed by the Returning Officer during polling day to ensure .
 You may also be asked to receipt ballot boxes after the close of poll at one of the collection points in your area.

 Processing Postal Votes